Enabling Robots to Communicate their Objectives: Introduction

 We focus on enabling robots to purposefully choose such \emph{informative} behaviors that actively communicate the robot's objective function.
 We envision a training phase for interaction, where the robot showcases informative behavior in order to quickly \emph{teach} the end-user what it is optimizing for.

-In order to choose the most informative example behaviors for communicating a robot's objective function to humans, we take an \emph{algorithmic teaching} approach~\cite{Balbach_2009,Goldman_1995,Koedinger_2013,Rafferty_2011,Zhu_2015,Zilles_2011}: we model how humans make inferences about the robot's objective function from examples of its optimal behavior, to generate examples that increase the probability of the correct inferred objective function.
+In order to choose the most informative example behaviors for communicating a robot's objective function to humans, we take an \emph{algorithmic teaching} approach~\cite{Balbach_2009,Goldman_1995,Koedinger_2013,Rafferty_2011,Zhu_2015,Zilles_2011}: we model how humans make inferences about the robot's objective function from examples of its optimal behavior, and use this model to generate examples that increase the probability of inferring the correct objective function.

 The opposite problem, machines inferring objective functions from observed human behavior, can be solved using Inverse Reinforcement Learning (IRL)~\cite{Ng_2000}.
 Prior work has investigated how to teach an objective function through example behavior to \emph{machine} learners running IRL~\cite{Cakmak_2012}.

-The challenge in teaching \emph{people} instead of machines is that while machines can perform \emph{exact} inference, people are likely to be approximate in their inference.\footnote{Prior work has applied algorithmic teaching to teach humans, primarily for binary classification of images~\cite{Basu_2013,Bengio_2009,Khan_2011,Singla_2014}.
+But the challenge in teaching \emph{people} instead of machines is that while machines can perform \emph{exact} inference, people are likely to be approximate in their inference.\footnote{Prior work has applied algorithmic teaching to teach humans, primarily for binary classification of images~\cite{Basu_2013,Bengio_2009,Khan_2011,Singla_2014}.
 In line with our work, Patil et al. show accounting for human limitations (in their case limiting the number of recalled examples) improves teaching performance~\cite{Patil_2014}.} People do not have direct access to configuration-space trajectory and the exact environment state, whereas robots do, at least in kinesthetic teaching (and in~\cite{Cakmak_2012}).
 People also cannot necessarily distinguish between a perfectly optimal trajectory for one objective and an ever-so-slightly suboptimal one~\cite{Vul_2014}.

 Our main contribution is to introduce a systematic collection of approximate-inference models and, in a user study, compare their performance relative to the exact inference model.
 We focus on the autonomous driving domain, where a car chooses example behaviors that are informative about the trade-offs it makes in its objective function.
 We measure teaching performance---how useful the generated examples are in enabling users to anticipate the car's behavior in test situations---and find that one particular approximate-inference model significantly outperforms exact inference (the others perform on par).
 This supports our central hypothesis that accounting for approximations in user inference is indeed helpful, but suggests that we need to be careful about \emph{how} we model this approximate inference.